Leon Bailey: Early career

 Bailey started his career playing for the Phoenix All-Star Academy operated by his adoptive father, Craig Butler.
-In 2011, Butler arrived in Europe to find a club for Bailey and Butler’s biological son, Kyle.
-Bailey caught the eye of K.R.C.
-Genk in Belgium, but because of the very strict regulations on minors by FIFA, they could not offer him a contract.
+In 2011, Butler arrived in Europe to find a club for Bailey and Butler's biological son, Kyle.
+Bailey caught the eye of Genk in Belgium, but because of the very strict regulations on minors by FIFA, they could not offer him a contract.
 Bailey almost joined Standard Liège, but the transfer was not approved because Butler had no work permit.
-Aged 13, Bailey signed for Austrian non-league side Anif Jugend, before moving to FC Liefering.
+Aged 13, Bailey signed for Austrian non-league side Anif Jugend, before moving to Liefering.

-In the beginning of 2013, Bailey signed a professional contract with Slovakian side AS Trenčín.
-In October 2013, Bailey reached a verbal agreement AFC Ajax, but a transfer did not materialize due to FIFA rules.
+In the beginning of 2013, Bailey signed a professional contract with Slovakian side Trenčín.
+In October 2013, Bailey reached a verbal agreement with Ajax, but a transfer did not materialise due to FIFA rules.

 Genk

-Bailey joined K.R.C.
-Genk in 2015 from Trenčín.
+Bailey joined Genk in 2015 from Trenčín.
 He made his Belgian Pro League debut on 21 August 2015 in a 3–1 away defeat against Sint-Truiden replacing Siebe Schrijvers after 62 minutes.
 He scored his first professional goal for KRC Genk on 21 November versus OH Leuven.
 At the end of the 2015–16 season he won the Belgian Young Footballer of the Year award.
 His goal in the Europa League against Rapid Wien on 15 September 2016 was chosen as the top goal of the competition for the 2016–17 season by UEFA.

 Bayer Leverkusen

 Bailey joined Bayer Leverkusen in January 2017 for a fee of €20 million, after interest from Manchester United and Chelsea.
 He made his debut for Leverkusen on 3 February 2017, in a 1–0 defeat against Hamburg.
 His Champions League debut came on 24 February 2017, in a 2–2 draw against Atlético Madrid.
 He made ten appearances for Leverkusen in his first half season at the club.

 He scored his first goal for the club on 11 August 2017, in the first game of the 2017–18 season in a 3–0 victory in the German Cup against Karlsruher SC.
 His first league goal for the club came on 29 September against Schalke 04.
-He finished the season scoring 12 goals in 34 games in all competitions, helping guide Bayer Leverkusen to a fifth place finish in the Bundesliga.
+He finished the season scoring 12 goals in 34 games in all competitions, helping guide Bayer Leverkusen to a fifth-place finish in the Bundesliga.
 On 30 November 2019, he scored twice in a 2–1 win over champions Bayern Munich, one goal with each foot.